murphlmao/murphlmao.github.io/content/faq.md

 A: This is my 3rd revision of my site hosted on GitHub Pages.
 This time around, I used Hugo and a CI/CD pipeline that builds & deploys my app.
-I mostly do this for fun, but it was also time I stepped away from just HTML & CSS and moved to proper front-end development & generation tools/frameworks.
+I mostly do this for fun, but it was also time I stepped away from just HTML & CSS and moved to proper front-end development tools/frameworks.

-Hugo is just a static site generator, future revisions of my site might include proper Front-End frameworks like React, Svelte, Angular, etc...
+Hugo is just a static site generator, future revisions of my site might include proper Front-End frameworks like React, Next.JS, Svelte, Angular, etc...
 ```
 ```

 ##### Q: What topics do you cover on your website/blog?
-A: This site just contains my CV, some links to learn more about me The blog is
+A: This site just contains my CV, some links to learn more about me, and not much else.
 ```
 ```

 ##### Q: How frequently do you update your website/blog?
 A: Tough to say.
 During the summer, it's entirely possible I'll have more time to shell out for this, but I'm often kept fairly busy by my work, school, and living the dream
 ```
 ```